-A bit of a controversial post for some perhaps, but we’re gonna take a look at the genetic differences between races in relation to alcohol.
+A bit of a controversial post for some perhaps, but we’re gonna take a look at the genetic differences between human races in relation to alcohol.
 The idea came up when reading an article on Mayas (Indians in central America) and how they showed higher rates of alcoholism.
 Another good example are the native Australians, the Aboriginals.
-Now a friend once told me about a teacher who told him there is no such thing as different races.
+A teacher in university once said there is no such thing as different races.
 Well, tell that to the thousands of white runners following a few Kenyans in a marathon.
 Of course there are differences.
 And not all are as clear to see as a skin color or the shape of the eyes (not to mention other body parts).
 Let’s check out the racial differences where it comes to the use of alcohol.

 So let’s start with the alcoholism part.
 How come native Americans and Aboriginals are in general more likely to get hooked on booze?
 It’s all because their bodies usually break down ethanol into water and acid way slower than the other races.
 Let’s first describe this process.
 When you drink alcoholic drinks the ethanol is metabolized (transformed) into something called acetaldehyde.
 This is being done by an enzyme in your body called alcohol dehydrogenase (ADH).
 So the more ADH your body produces, the faster the process.
 Apparently a lot of Native Americans miss out on this enzyme (according to analysis on chromosome 4 and 11) and that increases the risk of becoming alcoholic.

 Unlike the American Indians the Chinese and Japanese produce a lot of ADH.
 85% of their population produces unusual high activities of this enzyme.
 Where Caucasians score less than 21%, African Americans less than 10% and Native Americans as well as Asian Indians 0%.
 These numbers and further explanation can be found in the book Casarett & Doull’s Toxicology: The basic Science of Poison by Curtis D. Klaassen.